MSU-CSIS/telecoupling-toolbox/arcgis-toolbox/README.md

-Telecoupling Toolbox: ArcGIS Toolbox v1.3b
+Telecoupling Toolbox: ArcGIS Toolbox v1.4b
 ========================

 ## Major Releases
 ------------------
+* Version 1.4 (_beta_)

+This release adds a new tool within the Environmental Analysis toolset, called _NDR (Nutrient Delivery Ratio)_, customized from InVEST (3.3.3).
+This tools can be used to map nutrient sources from watersheds and their transport to the stream.

 * Version 1.3 (_beta_)

 This release adds a new tool within the Socieconomic Analysis toolset, called _Nutrition Metrics_, a custom tool that estimates the population within an Area of Interest (AOI) by age groups and then calculates the Lower Limit of Energy Requirement (LLER; in kilocalories / day) for age groups within the AOI. _NOTE: This tool will only run with Areas of Interest in Africa, Asia, or South America / Central America / Caribbean._